keycloakify/keycloak-account-ui/README.md

 This re-packaged distribution exists to make it possible to take ownership of some specific part of the Account UI to create your own custom version of it.
-In straight forward therms it make the Account UI ejectable, you can copy past [the source files](https://unpkg.com/browse/@keycloakify/keycloak-account-ui@25.0.1-rc.6/src/) that you want to modify into your codebase.
+In straight forward therms it make the Account UI ejectable, you can copy past [the source files](https://unpkg.com/browse/@keycloakify/keycloak-account-ui@25.0.1-rc.7/src/) that you want to modify into your codebase.

 For more details on integrating this package into your project, refer to the [Keycloakify documentation](https://keycloakify.dev).

 > **Note:** This package's GitHub repository does not contain any code as it is automatically generated at build time by [scripts/prepare.ts](/scripts/prepare.ts).
-> You can browse the sources includes int the NPM package [here](https://unpkg.com/browse/@keycloakify/keycloak-account-ui@25.0.1-rc.6/src/).
+> You can browse the sources includes int the NPM package [here](https://unpkg.com/browse/@keycloakify/keycloak-account-ui@25.0.1-rc.7/src/).

 ## Installation

+> **Note:** This README file is automatically generated at build so the information above are guaranteed to be up to date.
-> You are currently viewing the README of [`@keycloakify/keycloak-account-ui@25.0.1-rc.6`](https://www.npmjs.com/package/@keycloakify/keycloak-account-ui/v/25.0.1-rc.6) that
+> You are currently viewing the README of [`@keycloakify/keycloak-account-ui@25.0.1-rc.7`](https://www.npmjs.com/package/@keycloakify/keycloak-account-ui/v/25.0.1-rc.7) that
 > mirrors [`@keycloak/keycloak-account-ui@25.0.1`](https://www.npmjs.com/package/@keycloak/keycloak-account-ui/v/25.0.1).
 > It is the version of the Account UI that ships with [**Keycloak 25.0.1**](https://github.com/keycloak/keycloak/tree/25.0.1/js/apps/account-ui).